Christie Brinkley Taught Her Daughters To Love And Accept Their Bodies

 “I eat very healthy and I work out all the time.
 If you want to book me, this is my body.
 That’s it.
 I’m not going to do crazy diets.”

-And even though Sailor is gluten-free and vegan, it doesn’t mean she can’t indulge in eating carbs every now and then.
+And even though Sailor is gluten-free and vegan, it doesn’t mean she can’t indulge in eating carbs now and then.
 The 18-year-old model, whose body very much resembles that of Christie Brinkley’s, confesses that it’s “hard” for her to avoid sugar, because she “loves” cupcakes.

 Alexa, meanwhile, is just as non-crazy about dieting as her younger sister.
 The 31-year-old model confesses that she has inherited her father Billy Joel’s food preferences.
 And since Joel thinks he’s Italian, the model says she “will never give up pizza, pasta, cheese.”